 - Are usually written and published in a singular time span

-Why Turn Your Blog into a Book?
+Why Turn Blogs into Books?

 Books Build Author Credibility